pipshunter360/solrouter-private-agent/README.md

 ![Network](https://img.shields.io/badge/network-Solana%20Devnet-9945FF.svg)
 ![Encryption](https://img.shields.io/badge/encryption-end--to--end-red.svg)

 A private AI agent that researches crypto markets using end-to-end encrypted inference via SolRouter.
-Every query is encrypted on your device before it leaves — not even SolRouter's backend can read your prompts.
+Every query is encrypted on your device before it leaves not even SolRouter's backend can read your prompts.

 ---

 ## What It Does

-This agent lets you research sensitive crypto topics — DeFi risks, Bitcoin sentiment, gaming coins, market conditions — without exposing your strategy to any server.
+This agent lets you research sensitive crypto topics like DeFi risks, Bitcoin sentiment, gaming coins, market conditions without exposing your strategy to any server.
 Every prompt is:

-- Encrypted client-side using Arcium's RescueCipher (X25519 key exchange)
+- Encrypted client side using Arcium's RescueCipher (X25519 key exchange)
 - Processed inside a hardware-isolated Trusted Execution Environment (TEE)
-- Returned encrypted — nobody in the middle reads your query
+- Returned encrypted nobody in the middle reads your query

 **Queries the agent runs:**
 - What is SolRouter and why does private inference matter?